pingcap/docs-tidb-operator/en/enable-tls-between-components.md

     > **Note:**
     >
     > * The above configuration will trigger the rolling update of PD and TiKV cluster.
-    > * The above configurations are supported from TiDB Operator v1.1.5.
+    > * The above configurations are supported since TiDB Operator v1.1.5.

-2. Use `pd-ctl` to connect to PD cluster.
+2. Use `pd-ctl` to connect to the PD cluster.

     Get into the PD Pod: